 Since some individual programs may have additional requirements and enrollment restrictions, meeting the above minimum requirements may not ensure admission to a specific program.
 Please refer to the program listing for specific requirements.

 Students admitted to a degree seeking program must enroll for the admitted term or the offer of admission will be withdrawn and they will need to reapply for a future term.

 Admission with conditions may be granted to applicants whose academic achievement does not meet the standard required for regular admission or whose department requirements are incomplete.
 All students admitted with conditions must maintain a cumulative grade point average (CGPA) of 3.0 within their first 9 graduate units.
 See individual program descriptions for specific requirements.
 Students admitted to a program with conditions must satisfy requirements and correct any deficiencies as determined by the program director.
 Requirements that must be completed to continue in the program, and the timetable for completing the requirements, are listed on a letter prepared by the program director and sent to the student.

 Provisional Admission for International Students Earning a Bachelor Degree or Higher Outside of the United States

 Towson University offers provisional admission in select programs for applicants who meet all of the Towson University and program specific requirements for full admission except the English Language proficiency requirement.
 Students who wish to be considered for provisional admission are to contact the University Admissions Office at grads AT_TOWSON.
 Students who are provisionally admitted must complete the following before enrolling in any graduate courses:

-- Enroll in the Towson University English Language Center and successfully complete ELC classes through Level VI with a grade of B or better or earn and confirm the required the English Language Proficiency scores (TOEFL, IELTS, or PTE Academic)
+- Enroll in the Towson University English Language Center and successfully complete ELC classes through Level VI with a grade of B or better or earn and confirm the required the English Language Proficiency scores (TOEFL, IELTS, PTE Academic, or Duolingo)